new Stem cell therapy for Autoimmune Disease

 Stem Cell Regeneration Center Blog

-A diagnosis for autoimmune disease happens when the patient’s immune system mistakenly attacks their own body.
+An autoimmune disease diagnosis happens when the patient’s immune system mistakenly attacks their body.
 Our immune system normally protects us from germs, viruses, and borrelia bacteria.
-When the immune system senses these foreign invaders, it takes an army of cells to attack the threat.
-Under normal circumstances, our immune system can distinguish dangerous foreign cells from cells produced by our bodies.
+When the immune system senses these foreign invaders, an army of cells attacks the threat.
+Under normal circumstances, our immune system can distinguish dangerous foreign cells from cells our bodies produce.

 What Are Autoimmune Diseases?

-In autoimmune diseases, our immune system mistakes friends from foe and releases auto-antibodies that attack normal healthy cells in the body, like skin cells, organs, or joints.
-There are over 100 known Autoimmune Diseases, each causing damage to different parts of the body.
-For example, patients with Type 1 diabetes, get autoimmune damage to the pancreas while other autoimmune diseases, like systemic lupus erythematosus and Fibromyalgia, affect the entire body.[1]
-Autoimmune brain diseases are diagnosed when the immune system attacks healthy neural cells and tissues in the spinal cord or brain which results in inflammation.
+In autoimmune diseases, our immune system mistakes friends for foes and releases auto-antibodies that attack normal healthy cells, like skin cells, organs, or joints.
+There are over 100 known Autoimmune Diseases, each causing damage to different body parts.
+For example, patients with Type 1 diabetes get autoimmune damage to the pancreas, while other autoimmune diseases, like systemic lupus erythematosus and Fibromyalgia, affect the entire body.[1]
+Autoimmune brain diseases are diagnosed when the immune system attacks healthy neural cells and tissues in the spinal cord or brain, resulting in inflammation.
 The inflammatory response is what causes impaired cognitive and neurological function.

 Why does the immune system attack our own body?